 "General Meeting" means an annual general meeting or a special general meeting convened and conducted in accordance with clause 7.

-"Income Share" means an income share within the meaning of the Act that is allocated and transferred to the Asset Holding Company on behalf of Ngāti Apa ki te Rā Tō by Te Ohu Kai Moana Trustee Limited.

 "Income Year" means any year or accounting period beginning 1 April of one calendar year and ending on 31 March or any date adopted by the Trustees;

 "Inland Revenue Acts" has the meaning given to it in section 3(1) of the Tax Administration Act 1994.